vvvv666/greenfield-docs/src/docs/greenfield-blockchain/overview.md

   to ensure the healthy and sustainable development of Greenfield's ecosystem.

-## Getting Started with the Greenfield Blockchain
+## Get Started with Greenfield Blockchain
 - [Quick start with Greenfield Blockchain](run-node/interact-node.md)
 - [Learn more about the ecosystem players of Greenfield](../introduction/ecosystem-player.md)
 - [Learn more about the module design of Greenfield Blockchain](modules/storage-module.md)